geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 Creating Stokes Cubes from Raw Data
 ===========================================

-	1. If you are confident that you have a good estimate of the stars location you can create a Stokes Data Cube in one step by selecting Recipe Template -> Basic Polarization Sequence (from Raw Data).
+	1. If you are confident that you have a good estimate of the star's location you can create a Stokes Data Cube in one step by selecting Recipe Template -> Basic Polarization Sequence (from Raw Data).

 	2. Enter the offsets due to flexure as parameters to the "Update Spot Shifts for Flexure" primitive.